psyomn/notes/README.md

 hypothetical in nature) is very inspired by RPG Toolkit, and RPG Maker.
 Maybe one day when I actually have time, I would be able to develop something on that respect.

+#### Languages

+Some minor case studies of some programming languages.
+They should provide a nice reference point for anyone interrested in those programming languages.